peterchen3301/phd-review-system/README.md

 ### Completed

 * **"Temporarily" solved the bug of student review overriding.
-However, current code is still considered vulnerable.**
+However, current code can still be improved.**

+* Implemented dynamic hyperlinks for cv / report / improvement plan at student_info.html.
+Deprecated student_review.html and merge contents with student_info.html to simplify operations from student view.

 * Fixed the url mangling bug, where domain name "a/tamu.edu/" repeated erroneously.

-* Added "Comments For Faculty" function & textarea.
+* Added "Comments For Faculty" function & textarea at add_student_review.html.

-* Made "Comments For Student" textarea auto-resizable depending on content length, also manual resizable.
+* Made "Comments For Student" textarea auto-resizable depending on content length, also manual resizable at add_student_review.html.

 * Made "Attempts Completed" and "Degree Plan Submitted" label texts in student_details.htm.

-* Added columns in student search table (student_search.html) to show Prelim/Propose/Final Defense dates.
+* At student search table (student_search.html) added Prelim / Propose / Final Defense dates / ths year dept. & faculty ratings / last year dept. ratings / Report link, removed student details.

 * Student_details.html is obsolete (but not depricated yet), since student details are no longer needed from student search table.

 ### What to do

-* **Gloabal variables are widely used in server-side script (.gs) and client-side script (XXX_js.html / XXX_javascript.html), which is a bad idea.**
+* Gloabal variables are widely used in server-side script (.gs) ~~and client-side script (XXX_js.html / XXX_javascript.html)~~, which should be avoided.
+  > suppl. : Variables in client-side script are not-so-much a matter since they survive on the user's browser and only when the pages are opened.

   *Threatens:*
   - risk of race conditions, declaration and definotion chaos, and many more...